martin-ger/esp_wifi_repeater/README.md

 # Firewall
 The ESP router has a integrated basic firewall.
 ACLs (Access Control Lists) can be applied to the SoftAP interface.
 This is a cornerstone in IoT security, when the router is used to bring other IoT devices into the internet.
 It can be used to prevent e.g. third-party IoT devices from "calling home", being misused as malware bots, and to protect your home network with PCs, tablets and phones from being visible to home automation devices.

-The two ACL lists are named "from_sta" and "to_sta" for incoming and outgoing packets.
+The four ACL lists are named "from_sta", "to_sta", "from_ap" and "to_ap" for incoming and outgoing packets on both interfaces ("sta" means the interfaces to the connectes clients, "ap" the interface to the uplink AP).
 ACLs are defined in "CISCO IOS style".
 The following example will allow for outgoing local broadcasts (for DHCP), UDP 53 (DNS), and TCP 1883 (MQTT) to a local broker, any other packets will be blocked:
 - acl from_sta clear
 - acl from_sta IP any 255.255.255.255 allow
 - acl from_sta UDP any any any 53 allow